York-SDCNLab/m_livox_mapping/README.md

 Now you can obseve the mapping in rviz directly.
 The PCD file of the 3D map will be saved in the folder named 'original_livox_mapping_result' under your home path.
 You may change the name of the folder in the launch file.

-The rosbag is available [here](https://drive.google.com/file/d/1ZmS2tajLKvlstaqA8L-T6nzKj0bfL30n/view?usp=sharing).
+The rosbag corrsponding to the figure above is available [here](https://drive.google.com/file/d/1ZmS2tajLKvlstaqA8L-T6nzKj0bfL30n/view?usp=sharing).